 The project sought to encourage wetland-based farming schemes on the peat floodplain of the River Hertford, a straightened tributary of the Yorkshire Derwent.
 The Cayton and Flixton Carrs name embraced both north and south sides of the River Hertford floodplain.
 It focused attention on the core area of deep fen peat soils on which to target farm schemes but steered away from names that might cause confusion, for example with the archaeological research project at Star Carr or the former landfill site of Seamer Carr.

-After a few years of agri-environment advocacy in The Carrs area it soon became clear that a broader swathe of floodplain land needed to be included in the wetland project’s remit.
-This need was reinforced by applications for HLS schemes from Flotmanby and Muston to the east and from Potter Brompton further west.
-Thus the partnership came to represent the low ground of the River Hertford Carrs from Muston Bottoms in the east to Haybridge (near Ganton Golf course) in the west.
-For simplicity and consistency the Cayton and Flixton name remained for a further period to retain the identity and local recognition that the project had acquired.
+After a few years advocating agri-environment grants for land management it soon became clear that a broader swathe of floodplain land needed to be included in the wetland project’s remit.
+Thus the partnership came to represent the low ground of the River Hertford Carrs from Muston in the east to Ganton in the west.

 Following this geographic expansion the project acquired a new shorthand name, ‘The Carrs Wetland Project’ and a revised logo was produced.
 It kept the generic look of the project’s original logo, but reflected the broader geographic focus.

 Although The Carrs Wetland Project no longer enjoys a Project Officer (partnership funding from outside agencies came to an end) it has remained as a cause – a project with a small ‘p’ if you will.